CorporateRewards/docs-redstone/source/includes/api/catalogues.md

 ## List all Catalogues

-This endpoint fetches a list of all catalogues available for your api key.
+This endpoint fetches a list of all catalogues available for your API key.

 > Request